timebertt/masters-thesis-controller-sharding/content/35-requirements.md

 Another mechanism is needed to prevent concurrent reconciliations that does not include global locking.

 This thesis builds on the requirements posted in the previous study project (req. \refreq*{membership}–\refreq*{scale-out}) [@studyproject].
-While the presented work already fulfills the basic requirements, the evaluation revealed significant drawbacks and limitations that this thesis needs to resolve to make controllers horizontally scalable ([@sec:related-study-project]).
+While the presented work already fulfills the basic requirements, the evaluation revealed significant drawbacks and limitations that this thesis must resolve to make controllers horizontally scalable ([@sec:related-study-project]).
 The set of requirements is extended in this thesis to address the identified limitations accordingly.

 \subsection*{\req{membership}Membership and Failure Detection}